hashicorp/vault-client-go/docs/GoogleCloudKMSReencryptRequest.md

 ## Methods

-### NewGoogleCloudKMSReencryptRequest
+### NewGoogleCloudKmsReencryptRequest

-`func NewGoogleCloudKMSReencryptRequest() *GoogleCloudKMSReencryptRequest`
+`func NewGoogleCloudKmsReencryptRequest() *GoogleCloudKmsReencryptRequest`

-NewGoogleCloudKMSReencryptRequest instantiates a new GoogleCloudKMSReencryptRequest object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewGoogleCloudKmsReencryptRequest instantiates a new GoogleCloudKmsReencryptRequest object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed

-### NewGoogleCloudKMSReencryptRequestWithDefaults
+### NewGoogleCloudKmsReencryptRequestWithDefaults

-`func NewGoogleCloudKMSReencryptRequestWithDefaults() *GoogleCloudKMSReencryptRequest`
+`func NewGoogleCloudKmsReencryptRequestWithDefaults() *GoogleCloudKmsReencryptRequest`

-NewGoogleCloudKMSReencryptRequestWithDefaults instantiates a new GoogleCloudKMSReencryptRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewGoogleCloudKmsReencryptRequestWithDefaults instantiates a new GoogleCloudKmsReencryptRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

 ### GetAdditionalAuthenticatedData

-`func (o *GoogleCloudKMSReencryptRequest) GetAdditionalAuthenticatedData() string`
+`func (o *GoogleCloudKmsReencryptRequest) GetAdditionalAuthenticatedData() string`

 GetAdditionalAuthenticatedData returns the AdditionalAuthenticatedData field if non-nil, zero value otherwise.

 ### GetAdditionalAuthenticatedDataOk

-`func (o *GoogleCloudKMSReencryptRequest) GetAdditionalAuthenticatedDataOk() (*string, bool)`
+`func (o *GoogleCloudKmsReencryptRequest) GetAdditionalAuthenticatedDataOk() (*string, bool)`

 GetAdditionalAuthenticatedDataOk returns a tuple with the AdditionalAuthenticatedData field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetAdditionalAuthenticatedData

-`func (o *GoogleCloudKMSReencryptRequest) SetAdditionalAuthenticatedData(v string)`
+`func (o *GoogleCloudKmsReencryptRequest) SetAdditionalAuthenticatedData(v string)`

 SetAdditionalAuthenticatedData sets AdditionalAuthenticatedData field to given value.

 ### HasAdditionalAuthenticatedData

-`func (o *GoogleCloudKMSReencryptRequest) HasAdditionalAuthenticatedData() bool`
+`func (o *GoogleCloudKmsReencryptRequest) HasAdditionalAuthenticatedData() bool`

 HasAdditionalAuthenticatedData returns a boolean if a field has been set.